rparak/Unity3D_Robotics_Sorting_Machine/README.md

 This solution can be used to control a real machine or to simulate it (Automation Studio Runtime Simulation/ Real PLC).
 The Unity3D Digital-Twin application was tested on the simulation using X20CP1584 PLC.
 It is possible to use another OPC UA server, but in accordance with certain principles (Input / Output nodes).

-The sorting machine is a model (designed by the author of the application), so far there is no real identical machine.
+The sorting machine is a simulation model (designed by the author of the application), so far there is no real identical machine.

 Example of a simple data processing application: